bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 What happened?
 We got to image5 because there are five images.
-Then I click ''Next'' again, and now I have undefined.
-You'll notice there's an error over here as well.
+Then I click &apos;&apos;Next&apos;&apos; again, and now I have undefined.
+You&apos;ll notice there&apos;s an error over here as well.
 I can go to my console log and see undefined error file not found.
-Could not find I've gotten beyond the end of my array.
+Could not find I&apos;ve gotten beyond the end of my array.
 At a certain point, it ceases to work depending on how many pictures are in the array.
-That's what we're going to fix next.
+That&apos;s what we&apos;re going to fix next.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-26">3.26 Simple JS Slideshow – Part 3</h2>